tony-reddington/mayan-riviera-travel/README.md

 ## Features

 ### Existing Features

-* The website is made made up of three pages that are linked using the Navbar
+* The website is made made up of three pages that are linked using a Navbar.
-* The main navigation bar across the 3 x pages allows the user to select what page the want to view.
+* The main navigation bar across the 3 x pages allows the user to select what page they want to view.
 * The top scrolling Carousel on the main page allows users to see the locations on offer with identifying captions and text giving some information.
-* The footer gives users contact information aswell as social media links where they can view further company info.
+* The footer gives users contact information aswell as active social media links where users can view further company info.
 * The carousel features again for all tours that have more than one location showing the user what's being offered.
-* Further section tour duration navbar is located on the tour page to save the user scrolling.
+* Further tour duration section navbar is located on the tour page to save the user scrolling.
 * Form on contact page allows the user to make contact and gather more information.
+* There is a reply page from the company once the users submit their message.
+* All page are responsive across different device dimensions.

 ### Features for future implimentation
 * Book button that links to payment page
 * Review section
+* Link to additional tour info including map showing the travel route

 ## Technology Used